Monica-Gullapalli/ObjectSense/README.md

 - Establishes a connection to a Redis server for communication between the model server and other components.
 - Listens for image IDs from the Redis queue (`"queue"`).

-### 5. Running the Model Server

-- Checks if the script is the main script and starts the Flask application on `0.0.0.0:5001`.

 ## Usage

 To run the ObjectSense application, follow the steps below.
 Ensure that you have Docker installed on your machine.